py-lama/pylogs/README.md

 # PyLogs

 A powerful logging utility for the PyLama ecosystem with CLI, API, SQLite support, and web interface for log visualization.
+PyLogs provides a unified logging solution that can be integrated into any application or programming language.

 ## Features

 - **Multi-output logging**: Console, file, SQLite database, and API endpoints
 - **Structured logging**: Support for structured logging with `structlog`
 - **Context-aware logging**: Add context to your logs for better debugging
-- **Web interface**: Visualize, filter, and query logs through an interactive web dashboard
+- **Web interface**: Visualize, filter, and query logs through an interactive web dashboard with dark mode and real-time updates
 - **RESTful API**: Access and manage logs programmatically
-- **Command-line interface**: Interact with logs from the terminal
+- **Command-line interface**: Interact with logs from the terminal with rich formatting
 - **Environment configuration**: Easy configuration through environment variables
 - **Custom formatters**: JSON and colored output for better readability
 - **Enhanced handlers**: Improved file rotation, SQLite storage, and API integration
 - **Integration tools**: Easily integrate PyLogs into existing PyLama ecosystem components
 - **Comprehensive testing**: Unit, integration, and Ansible tests for all components
+- **Multi-language support**: Use PyLogs from Python, JavaScript, PHP, Ruby, Bash, and more
+- **Duplicate code elimination**: Remove redundant logging configuration across projects

 ## Installation